Understanding Your Energy Contract When Faced with the Unexpected

 With widespread reduction in energy consumption, it’s increasingly important for customers to review their contract terms to understand if/how they might be impacted as a result of usage changes.

 These observations are not intended to be legal advice.
 Constellation recommends that end-users seek legal counsel to understand their agreements fully.
 It is also Constellation’s desire to empower customers to make good energy decisions.
 In that spirit, Constellation encourages all end users to read their contracts thoroughly to understand the implications of a material change provision and/or a bandwidth provision, and to ask questions about their applicability.
-Learn more about reading and reviewing your energy contract like a professional in a previous blog post.
+Learn more from our previous blog about reading and reviewing your energy contract like a professional Learn more about reading and reviewing your energy contract like a professional.

 The goal of Constellation’s business model is to ensure long-term stability and withstand the effects of short-term economic volatility.